Traveling with your baby carriage

 before the trip

-Estate cars are usually more expensive, but they are designed to make your life easier.
+Pram-style strollers are usually more expensive, but they are designed to make your life easier.

 At the airport...

-Exit; the airline broke my stroller!
+Departure; the airline broke my stroller!

 It depends on each airline, but most allow you to take the stroller to the boarding gate.
 In terms of damage control, this is the best option.